lowleveldesign/debug-recipes/guides/using-windbg.md

 ## Misc tips

-### Convert memory dump from one format to another
+### Converting a memory dump from one format to another

 When debugging a full memory dump (**/ma**), we may convert it to a smaller memory dump using again the **.dump** command, for example: